BenjaminBurton/LifeOfaPacket/README.md

 # Life of A Packet (Communication Path)

 When a person presses Enter after entering a website's URL in their browser's address bar, several stages are involved in loading the requested website.
-Here's a step-by-step breakdown of the process: a
+Here's a step-by-step breakdown of the process:

 1. DNS Resolution: